bitterabbit/bitterabbit/README.md

 ![image](https://github.com/user-attachments/assets/7049d8ce-9e77-4d34-a677-1ffee7406643)

-❝ how sad it would be, should laughter disappear... ❞ i don't support sebaciel, sorry but don't interact with me if you do...
-TT
+❝ how sad it would be, should laughter disappear... ❞ i am obsessed with black butler, yes !! (even read the manga for more...)

 ![image](https://github.com/user-attachments/assets/d5209f01-9aad-47ef-a228-ad784b3564c3)

-౨ৎ yes, i'm obsessed with black butler, yes, i've read the manga.

-౨ৎ feel free to interact with me... though i'm a bit of quiet and awkward.
+౨ৎ dni sebaciel.